zalyoung/gitlab-handbook/content/handbook/hiring/candidate-faq/_index.md

 ### Interview Process FAQs

 {{% details summary="How to request for a reasonable accommodation" %}}
-At GitLab we pride ourselves on ensuring that everyone can contribute.
-To make certain that everyone's interview experience is a positive one, we encourage those who require a reasonable accommodation to successfully carry out the interview process, to reach out to `ces@gitlab.com`.
-The Candidate Experience team along with Talent Acquisition leadership will work with you to define and accommodate those needs.
-This could include but is not limited to the following:

-- Translation Services
-- Use of additional services or assistive technologies
-- Assistance in setting up Closed Captioning for interviews
+At GitLab, we are committed to fostering an inclusive environment where everyone has the opportunity to contribute.
+After connecting with a recruiter, applicants who move forward in the hiring process will have the opportunity to request reasonable accommodations to ensure a positive and equitable interview experience.

+When providing your availability for interviews, you’ll receive a link to a form where you can share any accommodation needs.
+Our Candidate Experience team, in collaboration with your Recruiter, will review your request and work with you to address your needs.
+Examples of accommodations may include but are not limited to:
+	•	Closed captioning for video interviews.
+	•	Additional time for technical interviews.
+	•	Accessible formats for interview materials.

+We are here to support you every step of the way and ensure an inclusive and seamless experience.
 {{% /details %}}

 {{% details summary="I've started the interview process at GitLab, but haven't heard back from anyone recently.
 What do I do?" %}}